 The original Adventurer didn’t have such storage.

-We give it 5 stars for the extra handles on the nose and tail of the board, we found them incredibly practical for entries/exits.
+We give it five stars for the extra handles on the nose and tail of the board, we found them incredibly practical for entries/exits.

-The paddle also packs down into 3 pieces.
+The paddle also packs down into three pieces.

 However, there’s no backpack included.
-You can purchase one separately, which is something you definitely want to do.
-There is a strap to secure your SUP once it’s deflated and rolled up, but it’s inconvenient if you are needing to walk into any areas to launch your SUP.
+You can purchase one separately, which is something you want to do.
+There is a strap to secure your SUP once it’s deflated and rolled up, but it’s inconvenient if you need to walk into any areas to launch your SUP.

 The reason Tower doesn’t include a backpack should be noted through.
 Instead of including a cheap backpack which you will never use or hate to use, they decided to make it optional.
 Since cheap backpacks are something we complain about all the time we tend to agree.